jinu721/FirebaseUserLogin/README.md

 ### Author

-This project was created by [Your Name].
-If you have any questions or feedback, you can reach me at [your email].
+This project was created by jinu.
+If you have any questions or feedback, you can reach me at jinu8683@gmail.com.

 ---

-This project is open-source and available on GitHub under the username [Your GitHub Username].
+This project is open-source and available on GitHub under the username jinu721.
 Feel free to use the code, but please respect the licensing terms.

 ---